Auchindoun Castle

-Auchindoun Castle is a 15th-century L-Plan tower castle located in Auchindoun near Dufftown in Banffshire, Scotland.
+Auchindoun Castle is a 15th-century L-Plan tower castle located in Auchindoun near Dufftown in Moray, Scotland.

 History

 While there is evidence of prehistoric or Pictish earthworks in the grounds of the castle, the remains most visible today are of the castle constructed in the mid-15th century.
 This building is sometimes said to be the work of Robert Cochrane, a favourite of James III.
 It passed to the Clan Ogilvy in 1489 and from them to the Clan Gordon in 1535.

 There are accounts, including by William Forbes Skene and Alexander Macbain, that state that William Mackintosh, 15th of Mackintosh had burned the Earl of Huntly's Auchindoun Castle which is why Huntly had him executed in 1550.
 However, Alexander Mackintosh-Shaw states that this story is entirely fictitious.

+By an arbitration in July 1564, between Elizabeth Gordon and her stepson James Ogilvie of Cardell, she was allowed a liferent interest in Auchindoun Castle.
 The castle was damaged by the Clan Mackintosh in 1592 in retaliation for Huntly's killing of the Bonny Earl O'Moray, their ally.
 In March 1593 Patrick Gordon of Auchindoun was forfeited as a rebel, and Auchindoun Castle was given to Sir George Home, whose wife Elizabeth Gordon was Patrick Gordon's stepdaughter.

 After the battle of Glenlivet in October 1594, the wounded followers of the Earl of Huntly came to Auchindoun for safety.
 James VI ordered that Auchindoun, Slains Castle, Huntly Castle, and the Gordon castles of Abergeldy and Newton should be slighted or demolished.

 Following the Restoration of Charles II, the castle was again awarded to the Marquis of Huntly.

 In 1689, during the first Jacobite rising, the castle was used as a temporary headquarters (on 6–7 June 1689) by John Graham, 1st Viscount Dundee and his Jacobite army.
 However, the castle was derelict by 1725.
 Stones taken from the castle were used in local farm buildings and nearby Balvenie Castle.